xmartlabs/XLPagerTabStrip/README.md

 We strongly recommend to use IB to set up your page controller views.

-Drag into the Storyboard a `UIViewController` and set up its class with your pager controller class (`MyPagerTabStripName`).
+Drag into the storyboard a `UIViewController` and set up its class with your pager controller (`MyPagerTabStripName`).
-Drag a `UIScrollView` into your view controller view and connect `PagerTabStripViewController` `contentView` outlet with the view.
+Drag a `UIScrollView` into your view controller view and connect `PagerTabStripViewController` `contentView` outlet with the scroll view.

-Depending on which kind of paging view controller you  are working with you may have to connect more outlets.
+Depending on which type of paging view controller you are working with you may have to connect more outlets.

 For `BarPagerTabStripViewController` you should connect `barView` outlet.
 For `ButtonBarPagerTabStripViewController` you should connect `buttonBarView` outlet.
 For `SegmentedPagerTabStripViewController` you should connect `segmentedControl` outlet.
 `TwitterPagerTabStripViewController` doesn't require to connect any additional outlet.

-> The example project storyboard show how to connect this outlets.
+> The example project contains a example for each pager controller type and you can look into it to see how views were added and how outlets were connected.

 ##### Provide view controllers that will appear embedded into the PagerTabStrip view controller

-Do that by overriding `func childViewControllersForPagerTabStripViewController(pagerTabStripController: PagerTabStripViewController) -> [UIViewController]` method.
+You can provide the view controllers by overriding `func childViewControllersForPagerTabStripViewController(pagerTabStripController: PagerTabStripViewController) -> [UIViewController]` method.

 ```swift
 override public func childViewControllersForPagerTabStripViewController(pagerTabStripController: PagerTabStripViewController) -> [UIViewController] {